vinayhospete/WDF2025-fiori-innovation-day-mcp/exercises/ex2.1/README.md

 1. In the Cline panel, select **Plan Mode**.
 2. Enter the following prompt in the task input:
    ```
-   Create a new field, "TravelNotes," and extend the Fiori app by adding a custom section to the travel object page.
+   Create a new field "TravelNotes" and add a custom section to the travel object page.
-   This custom section should include a "RichTextEditor" with metadata building block to edit travel notes.
+   This custom section should contain travel notes as a "RichTextEditor" building block.
    Use fiori mcp.
    ```
 3. Press `Enter` to start the task.